bilal-amjad-dev/python-flask-app/README.md

 ```bash
 docker run -it -p 5000:5000 python-flask-app:v1
 ```
+- Note, please open port 5000 of your security group.

 - **Push**
 Please change your dockerhub username in `docker tag` and `docker push` commands.